paulrudy/listmonk-on-fly/README.md

 ### 6. Enter keys and values to pass to listmonk at build time

 Edit `fly.toml` and check if the `[build]` section you copied is still there.
 It likely isn't.
-Re-add it from our copy (or copy this repo).
+Re-add it from your copy (or copy this repo).
 I don't think placement matters, but I put it just above `[env]`.

 Between the double quotes `"` for each key, enter the following info that you'll be passing in to your listmonk app build: